dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

 Intro
 - networking as designing/structuring/building/maintaining your social
   network(s)
+- communication (and signaling, to some extent) as leveraging your network
 - your contact list as one of your most valuable assets
   - if you confidence is your most valuable, your contact list might be your second most valuable